Frequently Asked Questions

 - Receive a notice regarding your score.
 You may also check

-your score and register placement through the electronic application
+your score and register placement throughout the electronic application

 How do I submit an electronic application and exam request?